 To serve, carefully place the ossobuco on a warmed plate, and spoon over the sauce.

 Ossobuco alla Milanese is often served with risotto alla Milanese, which is a simple, saffron-flavoured risotto normally made with red wine rather than white, or with plainer risotto bianco.
-Adding tomatoes gives you ossobuco Emilia-Romagna, which is usually served without the gremolada, and with boiled rice instead of risotto.
+The Nosey Chef has made all these versions and we think that the red wine edition is a nice idea, but it looks like death on a plate (nobody likes purple food).
+Better is Martini Extra Dry.
+Adding tomatoes to your ossobuco sauce gives you ossobuco Emilia-Romagna, which is usually served without the gremolada, and with boiled rice instead of risotto.
 Depending on where you get your ossobuco from, you may end up with very uneven sizes of joint.
 If you have some tiddlers, then cook those alongside the full size ones to add flavour, and then hook out the marrow and whisk it into the sauce, discarding the meat.